 Lombok has always been just as famous as Bali as a surf destination even though the waves are not quite as good as some of the other Indo Islands.

 Lombok’s famous Desert Point is considered one of the best waves on the planet and attracts many surfers whenever a swell hits it and is the main surf attraction on Lombok.

-(Pictured below - Somewhere on the south coast of Lombok)
+Waves somewhere on the south coast of Lombok

 Are Guling can hold 8-10ft when perfect but is best at 4-6ft.

-Also some great options here for surf during the low season as the lay of the land creates a bit of a rain and wind shadow—like a sunny pocket during monsoon season.
+Also some great options here for surfing during the low season as the lay of the land creates a bit of a rain and wind shadow—like a sunny pocket during monsoon season.

 Most visiting surfers connect flights to Lombok from Bali but now there is a new International Airport at Mataram so direct flights are possible from a few international airports.